Conor Thomas: Coventry City

 Thomas joined the Coventry City Academy after being spotted playing for local side Christ The King FC.

-He was approached by scouts from the likes of Aston Villa and Birmingham too, but decided to start his career with the Sky Blues.
+He was approached by scouts from Aston Villa and Birmingham too, but decided to start his career with the Sky Blues.
 He made his professional debut as a substitute on 8 January 2011 in a 2–1 FA Cup win over Crystal Palace, coming on to replace Gary McSheffrey after 72 minutes and made his full debut for the club on 25 January, again during an FA Cup tie, against Birmingham City.

 He joined Premier League club Liverpool initially on loan on 31 January 2011, with a view to a permanent move but after playing and training with Liverpool's reserves and training with the first team on seven occasions he returned to Coventry after a hamstring injury and the mutual decision to end the loan.
 Thomas scored his first senior goal on 31 January 2012 in a 2–1 defeat away to Blackpool, opening the scoring in the 59th minute.

 After a six-year spell at Coventry, Thomas was released by the club in June 2016.